How to Press Comics, Funny Shirts, TMNT Toys - KaptainMyke

 WHAT IS THE DIFFERENCE BETWEEN USING STEEL OR ALUMINUM PLATES?

 Working with different types of metal plates can produce different varying results.
 Adapt to your local environment and figure what works best for you and the type of work you do on comic books.
 I typically use 9x12 cold rolled pressed steel plates on most comics.
-I will switch to aluminum plates when practicing stain removal techniques on golden and silver age comics.
+I will switch to aluminum plates or stainless-steel plates when practicing stain removal techniques on golden and silver age comics.
 Aluminum plates can develop lifting pages and covers too - if removed too soon, due to the slower cooldown times.
 You may have to lower the heat or remove from press machine at a later predetermined time.

 • Aluminum Plates = most conductive (heats up faster, cools slower)